Mount names

 entity user {}

-The mount name of a user
+The resulting mount name for user

 is foo.bar.user